dojo/docs/developer/design/loader.rst

     }
   }

 That's pretty verbose and not very convenient.
-But this is also a highly unusal configuration that you'll rarely, if ever, need.
+But this is also a highly unusual configuration that you'll rarely, if ever, need.

 Lastly, let's readdress module aliases.
 Recall at the end of the section that described module aliases, I gave an